Dennis Miller: Dennis Miller + One

 Miller hosted Dennis Miller + One, on RT America, a channel funded by the Russian government, from March 9, 2020, until early 2022.
 The half-hour program was produced by Ora TV and aired twice weekly, featuring interviews with sports and entertainment celebrities.
 In line with the name of the show, Miller interviewed a single guest for the entire half hour.
 The show replaced Larry King Now, on which Miller had been a frequent guest host until King's death in February 2021.
-In February 2022, Miller quit the show due to the Russian invasion of Ukraine, shortly before RT withdrew from the American market in March.
+In February 2022, following the Russian invasion of Ukraine, citing an unnamed source "familiar with [Miller's] thinking", NBC News reported that Miller has no plans to continue the show; shortly thereafter, in March, RT withdrew from the American market.

 Recent activity

 In 2018, Miller taped his ninth stand-up Fake News, Real Jokes.
 It was produced by Comedy Dynamics and streamed on Amazon, Apple, and Google Play.

-On April 25, 2018, Miller began hosting a weekly podcast, The Dennis Miller Option on Podcast One (in 2019 it moved to Westwood One), but discontinued it on December 15, 2020, shortly after the election of Joe Biden, saying he was disgusted with politics and uninterested in continuing a pundit.
+On April 25, 2018, Miller began hosting a weekly podcast, The Dennis Miller Option on Podcast One (in 2019 it moved to Westwood One), but discontinued it on December 15, 2020, shortly after the election of Joe Biden, saying he was disgusted with politics and uninterested in continuing as a pundit.

 Miller also hosted The Miller Minute, a twice-daily 60-second radio commentary on the day's events syndicated by Westwood One from 2018 until 2020.

 In 2024, Miller came out of semi-retirement to host The Infomercials That Sold Us, a three-part docuseries on Fox Nation that provided “a nostalgic and poignant look back at the years when infomercials ruled late-night TV".